 Skip To Content

-The National Institutes of Health (NIH) Osteoporosis and Related Bone Diseases ~ National Resource Center, a part of the U.S. Department of Health and Human Services, provides patients, health professionals, and the public with an important link to resources and information on metabolic bone diseases, including osteoporosis, Paget’s disease of the bone, and osteogenesis imperfecta.
-The NIH National Resource Center is dedicated to increasing the awareness, knowledge, and understanding of physicians, health professionals, patients, underserved and at-risk populations (such as Hispanic and Asian women, adolescents, and men), and the general public about the prevention, early detection, and treatment of osteoporosis and related bone diseases.
+The National Institutes of Health (NIH) Osteoporosis and Related Bone Diseases ~ National Resource Center (NIH ORBD~NRC), a part of the U.S. Department of Health and Human Services, provides patients, health professionals, and the public with an important link to resources and information on metabolic bone diseases including osteoporosis, Paget’s disease of bone, and osteogenesis imperfecta.
+The center is dedicated to increasing the awareness, knowledge, and understanding of physicians, health professionals, patients, underserved and at-risk populations (such as Hispanic and Asian women, adolescents, and men), and the general public about the prevention, early detection, and treatment of osteoporosis and related bone diseases.

-The NIH National Resource Center provides a link between current resources and the individuals (e.g., health professionals, patients, and the public) who are trying to locate these resources.
-If you have questions about osteoporosis, Paget’s disease of bone, osteogenesis imperfecta, other metabolic bone diseases, or bone health, please contact us at:
+The NIH ORBD~NRC provides a link between current resources and the individuals (e.g., health professionals, patients, and the public) who are trying to locate these resources.
+If you have questions about osteoporosis, Paget’s disease of bone, osteogenesis imperfecta, other bone diseases, or bone health promotion strategies, please contact us at:

-The NIH National Resource Center answers all telephone calls promptly during core working hours (Monday through Friday, 8:30 a.m. to 5:00 p.m., Eastern time).
+The center answers all telephone calls promptly during core working hours (Monday through Friday, 8:30 a.m. to 5:00 p.m., Eastern Time).
 After hours and on weekends and holidays, callers have the opportunity to leave their request and contact information in a voice mail box.
 Any information that you provide will be kept confidential.

-Although the NIH National Resource Center cannot make physician referrals, we may refer you to organizations that do make referrals or provide you with information about the different types of physicians that treat your disorder.
+Although the center cannot make physician referrals, we may refer you to organizations that do make referrals or provide you with information about the different types of physicians that treat your disorder.

-The NIH National Resource Center develops new materials to fill important gaps in information, such as osteoporosis in men and patient information on other rare bone diseases.
-Materials in Spanish and Asian languages, for low-literacy populations, and for individuals with visual impairment are also available or planned.
-Some of the materials distributed by the NIH National Resource Center include fact sheets (on Asian American women and osteoporosis, kids and their bones, Latino women and osteoporosis, osteogenesis imperfecta, and Paget’s disease), and large-print materials.
+The NIH ORBD~NRC develops new materials to fill important gaps in information, such as osteoporosis in men and information on rare bone diseases.
+Materials in Spanish and Asian languages and easy-to-read formats are also available.